 It is strongly recommended that the user be trained in the terminology, relationships, and usage of the ARC-IT.
 The USDOT offers classes across the country on the Architecture.
+There is also the ARC-IT web site (www.arc-it.net) that may be used as a reference.
+The Resources / Training page on the ARC-IT website includes a self-paced training course called, "ITS Architecture Use & Maintenance".
+This 4- module course includes references on the steps to generate a regional ITS architecture and discussions on the uses of an architecture along with the steps to maintain the architecture.

-There is also the ARC-IT web site that may be used as a reference.
-The Regional ITS Architecture Guidance Document is also an excellent resource to see how to apply ARC-IT to regions and project situations.
+The Regional ITS Architecture Definition portion of the arc-it website is also an excellent resource to see how to apply ARC-IT to regions and project situations.
+It can be found under Architecture Use / Regional ITS Architecture Definition.